mikirosario/libasm/readme.md

 		call ___error		; rax should now have the pointer to errno.

-		pop rbx			; Let's get the syscall return value back, into rbx ; this time.
+		pop rcx			; Let's get the syscall return value back, into rcx ; this time.
+Used to use rbx, but found out that it's ; preserved, so now use rcx as it's scratch.

-		mov [rax], ebx		; As I understand, errno is a 32 bit int, so I'll ; pass the errno value as such.
+		mov [rax], ecx		; As I understand, errno is a 32 bit int, so I'll ; pass the errno value as such.
 Note, even though ; errno is a 32 bit int, its pointer is still a 64 ; bit pointer, natch. ;)